RonenTGreat/100-days-of-code/log.md

 **Today's Progress**: Learnt about z-index, stacking order and media query in CSS.

 **Thoughts:** The media query is a little tricky especially when choosing the right screen width.

+### Day 9: November 3, 2021

+**Today's Progress**: Engaged in some clean coding by learning how to refactor my code, learnt about using multiple selectors and hierarchy.

+**Thoughts:** Today was a slow day, coming up with the common cold so I was a bit slow and very tired.
+I will hold fast!